andifalk/spring-basics-training/lab-13/README.md

 * PersonRestController: The spring rest controller defining the RESTful service
 * Resources:
     * PersonResource: The REST resource for a person
+    * PersonListResource: The REST resource representing a list of *PersonResource* resource objects
     * AddressResource: The REST resource for an address
+    * AddressListResource: The REST resource representing a list of *AddressResource* resource objects
 * Entities:
     * Person: Persistent *Person* entity
     * Address: Persistent *Address* entity